 The gym featured Sphero, the robotic iPad-controlled ball.
 Students were given the chance to maneuver it though an obstacle course.
 Not surprisingly, some children opted to play around with the Sphero, guiding it outside of the planned obstacles.
 Keeping with the spirit of play and fun, this was encouraged.

-I ran the Makey Makey session.
-The kit essentially hacks a computer's keyboard to a tiny, external device.
-Next, attach one end of the color-coded alligator clips to the Makey Makey device and the other end to a low-conductive object, like fruit, Play D'oh, or aluminum foil.
+I ran a Makey Makey session.
+The kit essentially hacks a computer’s keyboard to a tiny, external device.
+Attach one end of the color-coded alligator clips to the Makey Makey device and the other end to a low-conductive object, like fruit, Play-Doh, or aluminum foil.
 Doing so turns everyday objects into computer keys, such as the space bar or the arrow keys.

 Using one of the many Makey Makey-themed Scratch projects, I turned bananas into a drum kit.
 When students walked into the room, they were greeted with me playing the banana cowbell.
-At first, one of the children remarked that it was "all weird and awkward" to use anything but the keyboard attached to the laptop.
-After I explained basic circuitry, I handed her some Play D’oh.
+At first, one of the children remarked that it was “all weird and awkward” to use anything but the keyboard attached to the laptop.
+After I explained basic circuitry, I handed her some Play-Doh.
 I then challenged her to make a customized video game controller.
-By the end of the session, she remarked, "This was fun!"
-As it turned out, the girl who began as a skeptic played a round of Pac-Man using her hacked game controller!
+As it turned out, the girl who began as a skeptic played a round of Pac-Man using her hacked game controller, remarking, “This was fun!”

 Games should serve as a tool for teaching and learning.
 Don’t let the constraints of rules create a structure that is too rigid.
 Students require freedom to play within the game’s system.
 Hands-on, tactile play is an engaging solution to keep game-based learning fun.